-Tiny Traveler was mostly interested in making sticks of various sizes, but these sticks filled a wide variety of imaginary purposes (shooting aliens, making candy, tickling the parent sitting in front of her).
+Tiny Traveler was mostly interested in making sticks of various sizes, but these sticks filled a wide variety of imaginary purposes (shooting aliens, making candy, poking the parent sitting in front of her).

 So even if her design ambitions were more modest than I hoped, it entertained her.
-We still have these in the car four years later, which tells you something.
+We kept them in the car for four years, which tells you something.

-Cat’s Cradle, Chenile Craft Sticks (pipe cleaners0 and Wikki Stix serve the same purpose.
+Cat’s Cradle, Chenile Craft Sticks (pipe cleaners) and Wikki Stix serve the same purpose.
 But don’t leave the wax wikki stix in the sun; they melt.

 Tiny Traveler also likes looking at road maps and trying to figure out where we are and where we’re going.
 In the age of cell phones and GPS these old-school navigational tools are a novelty.

 Plan B: Technology

 When Tiny Traveler was 6 or 7YO I dug up my old iPod and put three songs on it (they were all from Frozen).
 We’ve since she’s received a new iPod Shuffle to which she’s added songs from BeetleJuice, School of Rock, Matilda and other favorite shows.

 The good news is that Tiny Traveler can throw on headphones and listen to these songs over and over for hours.
 The bad news is that while she’s listening on her headphones she has a tendency to sing…loudly…and not particularly well…for hours .